 Press compose then " then a letter to place an umlaut over that letter, such as ë.

 Press compose then - then a letter to place a macron over that letter, such as ē.

 You can enter any Unicode character using only your keyboard with the numeric code point of the character.
 Every character is identified by a four-character code point.
-To find the code point for a character, find the character in the character map application and look in the status bar or the Character Details tab.
+To find the code point for a character, look it up in the Characters application.
 The code point is the four characters after U+.

-To enter a character by its code point, press Ctrl+Shift+U, type the four-character code point, and press Enter.
-If you often use characters that you can't easily access with other methods, you might find it useful to memorize the code point for those characters so you can enter them quickly.
+To enter a character by its code point, press Ctrl+Shift+U, then type the four-character code and press Space or Enter.
+If you often use characters that you can’t easily access with other methods, you might find it useful to memorize the code point for those characters so you can enter them quickly.

 You can make your keyboard behave like the keyboard for another language, regardless of the letters printed on the keys.
-You can even switch between different input sources using an icon in the menu bar.
-To learn how, see.
+You can even easily switch between different keyboard layouts using an icon in the top bar.
+To learn how, see Use alternative keyboard layouts.

 An Input Method expands the previous methods by allowing to enter characters not only with keyboard but also any input devices.
 For instance you could enter characters with a mouse using a gesture method, or enter Japanese characters using a Latin keyboard.

 To choose an input method, right-click over a text widget, and in the menu Input Method, choose an input method you want to use.
 There is no default input method provided, so refer to the input methods documentation to see how to use them.